-The transformation of the former Civic Railway Station is well underway, with construction taking place to improve the station building and enhance surrounding public spaces.
-Works are on track to finish in late 2019.
+The transformation of the former Civic Railway Station has now been completed improving the station building and enhancing surrounding public spaces.

 - The former Civic Railway Station building and Hunter St Forecourt

-The building will be partially demolished, renovated and repaired creating a new tenancy space.
-Removal of wall sections and the footbridge will create greater pedestrian access and connectivity.
-The heritage aspects of the site will be recognised by representing the footbridge and railway sleepers as interpretive elements within a garden area created between platforms.
+The building was partially demolished, renovated and repaired creating a new tenancy space.
+Removal of wall sections and the footbridge have created greater pedestrian access and connectivity.
+The heritage aspects of the site have also been recognised by representing the footbridge and railway sleepers as interpretive elements within a garden area created between platforms.

-The forecourt on the Hunter Street side of the building will be improved with new trees, garden beds, bluestone pavers, seating, lighting and public art.
+The forecourt on the Hunter Street side of the building has been improved with new trees, garden beds, bluestone pavers, seating, lighting and public art.
 A section of Civic Lane will be resurfaced creating a shared accessway further enhancing the public domain.

 - Museum Lawn

-The grassed area adjacent to the Newcastle Museum will be enhanced providing more direct bluestone pathways and links to the platforms.
-The public domain will be expanded to encompass the small museum car park to include new trees, garden beds and seating.
-Steel beams from the footbridge will be used in this space as a functioning bench/artwork.
+The grassed area adjacent to the Newcastle Museum has been enhanced providing more direct bluestone pathways and links to the platforms.
+The public domain has been expanded to encompass the small museum car park to include new trees, garden beds and seating.
+Steel beams from the footbridge have been used in this space as a functioning bench/artwork.

 - Brake Block Park